messDiv/MESS/docs/inference.rst

    **NB:** The ``figsize`` argument controls the size of the output figure.
-The default is ``(10, 10)``, so here we just make it a bit smaller to fit better in the nb window.
+The default is ``(10, 10)``, so here we just make it a bit smaller to fit better in the notebook window.

 .. figure:: images/MESSClassifier_feature_importance.png